 - Use hoof dressing for extra pizzazz.
-It’s adds a polished look to your horse.
+It adds a polished look to your horse.
 I prefer clear, it looks great on all hoof colors.

-- A clinic is not the time to bust our your hot pink and leopard printed saddle pad.
+- A clinic is not the time to bust out your hot pink and leopard printed saddle pad.
 White, white, white, and really clean, clean, clean.

-- Same goes for you.
+- The same goes for you.
 No red or lime green breeches with a zebra print or floral top.
 Collared shirt, neutral solid color, long or short sleeves.
 Plain and neutral breeches.
 Polished boots.

 - Don’t forget to KEEP your clothes clean.
 I like to pull on a pair of PJ’s over my riding clothes just in case.
 Nothing like entering the ring to ride with your fave Olympian with a slimy green stain on your thigh.